gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The 'ecdh_info' parameter is an OPTIONAL parameter of the Token Post response message defined in {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}.

-This parameter is used to require and retrieve from the Group Manager information and parameters about the ECDH algorithm and about the public keys to be used in the OSCORE group to compute a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, in case the group supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+This parameter is used to require and retrieve from the Group Manager information and parameters about the ECDH algorithm and about the public keys to be used in the OSCORE group to compute a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, in case the group uses the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

 When used in the request, the 'ecdh_info' parameter encodes the CBOR simple value Null, to require information and parameters on the ECDH algorithm and on the public keys to be used to compute Diffie-Hellman shared secrets in the OSCORE group.